openhab/org.openhab.binding.zwave/doc/qubino/zmnhtd_0_0.md

 ### Parameter 12:  Timer turning on IR external relay output

-Automatic turning on IR external relay output after set time When IR external relay is OFF it goes automatically ON after time defined by this Parameter.
+Automatic turning on IR external relay output after set time
+<p&gtWhen IR external relay is OFF it goes automatically ON after time defined by this Parameter.
 Timer is reset to zero each time the module receive OFF command regardless from where it comes (push button, associated module, controller,..).
-Available configuration parameters (data type is 2 Byte DEC)
+Available configuration parameters (data type is 2 Byte DEC)</p&gt
 Values in the range 0 to 32535 may be set.

 The manufacturer defined default value is ```0```.